continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 ## Conclusion

 ContinuousPipe is a fantastic tool for simplifying container orchestration and deployment.
-Its makes the CI/CD workflow much more productive that similar tools available.
+Its makes the CI/CD workflow much more productive than similar tools available.
 One of the best and unique features of ContinuousPipe is the remote developer environments.
 This not only reduces the resource requirements of the developer's laptop, but it also ensures compatibility across platforms.

 There is far more we can do with ContinuousPipe to increase productivity, for example, we can use filters to determine when tasks are run.
 Perhaps we only want certain branches to build environments, or a certain GitHub label on a Pull-Request to trigger the build.
 We can also go one step further and separate our builds into pipelines.
 Perhaps we want to have a separate pipeline for production compared to development or testing.
 This is useful if there are certain environment variables and tasks that should only be used in development but not production.